 Innovation district must make progress for all

-When asked about the inspiration behind the name “Ion”, President David Leebron Rice’s planned innovation hub as “embodying the ever-forward motion of discovery.”
+When asked about the inspiration behind the name “Ion”, President David Leebron described Rice’s planned innovation hub as “embodying the ever-forward motion of discovery.”
 Just vague enough to seem unobjectionable, the image fits well with the deliberate branding surrounding the project.
 However, this narrative conceals major concerns about the negative consequences that new development often brings to surrounding communities.

-A Rice News stated that the “Rice Management Company is working directly with community partners to ensure [the district is] an inclusive endeavor that reflects Houston’s heritage and its future.”
+A Rice News release stated that the “Rice Management Company is working directly with community partners to ensure [the district is] an inclusive endeavor that reflects Houston’s heritage and its future.”
 However, this claim remains unsubstantiated.
-Although Dr. Thomas Killian has the importance of collaborating with Third Ward civic organizations, the Rice Management Company has not clarified who their community partners are or how they are collaborating in any of their press releases.
+Although Dr. Thomas Killian has referenced the importance of collaborating with Third Ward civic organizations, the Rice Management Company has not clarified who their community partners are or how they are collaborating in any of their press releases.
 The student body must hold Rice accountable by using its position of influence to advocate for the surrounding communities and demand transparency in the development process.
 To do this, we must be informed about the social contexts of those communities.

 Another critical piece of social context is the association between nearby Wheeler Station and homelessness.
 Until recently, the area was the site of a large encampment.
-After the ACLU the City of Houston for criminalizing homelessness, the homeless services system to connect as many encampment residents as possible with permanent housing and supportive services before the city permanently cleared the site last November.
+After the ACLU sued the City of Houston for criminalizing homelessness, the homeless services system worked to connect as many encampment residents as possible with permanent housing and supportive services before the city permanently cleared the site last November.
 Still, many homeless individuals remain in the area.
 The social, economic and spiritual lives of homeless and nonhomeless individuals depend on such establishments as South Main Baptist Church, which hosts services for their homeless neighbors, and the temporary work agency across the street from the Sears building.

 Our education will be funded in part by the returns on this investment.
 We are beneficiaries of the influence and prestige this project brings to the university.
 Even if our own stay in Houston feels like a four-year pit stop, this project will have a permanent impact on Houston’s social and economic landscape.
 We are responsible for ensuring that our university is not complicit in the violent erasure of history and displacement of marginalized people.